 • Complex knee joint instability: Occurs when several structures are damaged, often interacting e.g. multiple ligaments and meniscus all torn.

-• Chronic knee instability: This is a result of ongoing damage and deterioration over a number of years.
+• Chronic knee instability: This results from ongoing damage and deterioration over a number of years.

 As a rule of thumb, the more ligaments/structures that are damaged, the more unstable the knee will be.